-Cantor Scholars sparks meaningful, in-depth experiences with the museum's collection.
+Cantor Scholars are junior and senior Stanford students who participate in meaningful, in-depth experiences with the museum's collection.
 Through a research project and the benefit of staff mentorship, you'll be exposed to new ways of thinking about the arts, enriching both your academic and professional life.

 To qualify for Cantor Scholars, you must: